 What the families we surveyed may not realize is how vital nutrition during pregnancy is for preventing disabilities.
 A child born with a disability makes things much more difficult for the whole family.
 There is little support for them here.
 The child’s life is very sad and is mostly spent in dark rooms, hidden away from the rest of society.
 Many of the families we support have children with disabilities like cerebral palsy and one of the risk factors for CP is poor nutrition.
 Nutrition is one of the most important things we can do for a mother, and a whole family.

 Other factors contributing to Cerebral Palsy here in Thailand are birth injury and abuse of the mother during pregnancy.
 Domestic violence is common here.
 It’s in this area that the weekly visits, and emotional support and encouragement brought by our family support teams start to play a big role in helping couples find a new way of relating to each other and their children.
-We encourage them to attend our classes on child development, abuse, healthy relationship modeling, and even pick them up and drive them to classes every week to make sure they are able to attend.
+We encourage them to attend our classes on child development, abuse prevention, healthy relationship modeling, and even pick them up and drive them to classes every week to make sure they are able to attend.
 Our birth classes help mothers to be more proactive in their labor, which can help prevent the need for interventions that can cause injury.

 We engage with families in three primary ways.